FROM WILD MAN TO KING:

 The father who is absent or otherwise unavailable to his son is an age old archetypal theme.
 Tale after tale tells of the fatherless boy who must find his way to manhood as best he can.
-True to form, the king was away hunting when his son made his pact with the wild man.
+True to form, the king, able to again go safely into the woods with the wild man caged, was away hunting when his son made his pact with the wild man.
 As always, myth reflects reality.
 Fathers and sons are often separated.
 Social and economic stress tend to reduce family structure to mothers and children.
 Men leave families behind as they go off to war, to look for work or a better place to live.
 Some fathers leave to escape constant reminders of their inability, perhaps due to no fault of their own, to adequately protect and provide for their families.
 Some absent fathers were never present in the first place.

 Besides psychological and sociological factors, there may be a biological basis for the frequently tenuous relationship of men to family life.
 The connection between a child and the man who fathers it is far from clear.
 Some tribal cultures came into the twentieth century unaware of any connection between sexual intercourse and pregnancy.
 The Trobriand Islanders, studied by the pioneering cultural anthropologist, Bronislav Malinowski, firmly believed that women produced children all by themselves.(1) If the facts of sexual reproduction are a relatively recent discovery in the history of human evolution, it may be that we have not yet completely sorted out the implications of male involvement in bringing children into the world.